 Ask your doctor or pharmacist to answer any questions you may have.

-Tell your doctor if you notice any of the following and they worry you:
+Tell your doctor or pharmacist if you notice any of the following and they worry you:

 runny or blocked nose

-sleep problems, nightmares, vivid dreams
+difficulty sleeping, nightmares, vivid dreams

 Tell your doctor as soon as possible if you notice any of the following:

 confusion or disorientation

 depression or mood changes or a worsening of these

 unusual thoughts, hallucinations (seeing, feeling or hearing things that are not there)